Project in a nutshell

 Magna Housing Group were delighted with the completed scheme and has asked Interaction to work on a project to revamp another of its offices.
 Staff are making full use of the new hub area to mingle and take lunch breaks, and the open plan work areas are enhancing people’s collaborative approach to undertaking tasks.

-View the slide above to see the amazing transformation of Oak House.
+View the slides above to see the amazing transformation of Oak House.